willr196/guardian-data-streaming/SE/events-platform.md

 ## Minimum viable product

 A mobile app or a website which allows:

-1. Creating events by staff
+1. creating events by staff.
-2. Signing up to events by non-staff
+2. signing up to events by non-staff.
-3. Being able to add events to a Google calendar, if one has signed up for it
+3. being able to add events to a Google calendar, if one has signed up for it.

 ## Non functional requirements

-- Built in React or React Native using JavaScript or TypeScript.
+- Built JavaScript or TypeScript.
 - Responsive design.
 - Accessibility taken into account.
 - Considerations taken for the security of users log in and payment information.
+- Hosted on a free distribution platform.
+- The code should include documentation including details on where the project is hosted and how it can be ran locally.

 ## Performance criteria